candid82/joker/README.md

 (t/deftest ...)
 ```

 3. "Teach" Joker declarations from referred namespace.
-Joker executes the following files (if they exist) before linting your file: `.jokerd/linter.cljc` (for both Clojure and ClojureScript), `.jokerd/linter.clj` (Clojure only), `.jokerd/linter.cljs` (ClojureScript only), or `.jokerd/linter.joke` (Joker only).
-The rules for locating `.jokerd` directory are the same as for locating `.joker` file.
+Joker executes the following files from the user's home `.jokerd` directory (if they exist) before linting your file: `~/.jokerd/linter.cljc` (for both Clojure and ClojureScript), `~/.jokerd/linter.clj` (Clojure only), `~/.jokerd/linter.cljs` (ClojureScript only), or `~/.jokerd/linter.joke` (Joker only).
+Project-local `.jokerd/linter.*` files are not executed.

-   - :warning: Joker can be made aware of any additional declarations (like `deftest` and `is`) by providing them in `.jokerd/linter.clj[s|c]` files.
+   - :warning: Joker can be made aware of any additional declarations (like `deftest` and `is`) by providing them in `~/.jokerd/linter.clj[s|c]` files.
 However, this means Joker cannot check that the symbols really are declared in your namespace, so this feature should be used sparingly.
    - If you really want some symbols to be considered declared _in any namespace no matter what_, you can add `(in-ns 'joker.core)` to your `linter.clj[s|c]` and then declare those symbols.
      (see issues [52](https://github.com/candid82/joker/issues/52) and [50](https://github.com/candid82/joker/issues/50) for discussion).